Aasif Karim

-Aasif Yusuf Karim (born December 15, 1963, in Mombasa) is a former Kenyan cricketer and a former ODI captain.
+Aasif Yusuf Karim (born 15 December 1963) is a Kenyan former cricketer who captained the Kenya national cricket team in One Day International (ODI) cricket.
 Karim made a reputation for himself as a useful lower-order batsman but predominantly as a left-arm spinner.

 International career

-Karim also holds the unique distinction of having captained his country in both representative cricket (ODIs) and tennis (Davis Cup) competition.
+Karim holds the unique distinction of having captained his country in both representative cricket and Davis Cup tennis.